-One would think that becoming the next head priest would be pretty exciting, but the ceremony is a big letdown.
+One would think that becoming the next head priest would be pretty exciting, but the ceremony has got to be a letdown.
 A bull must be sacrificed on each of the seven days.
 On the first day, some of a ram can be eaten but no leftovers are allowed.

-These special procedures are designed to make things holy.
-They're designed to make an unworthy person clean enough to do this job.
-This should humble them as it hammers home that they're unqualified.
+These special procedures aren't just to make things holy.
+They're to make an unholy person clean enough to do this job.
+This should humble them as it hammers home the fact that they're unqualified.